Rogernomics: Immediate results

 The newly unfettered business environment created by the deregulation of the financial sector, David Grant writes, left New Zealanders "easy targets for speculators and their agents", exacerbating the effects of the October 1987 stock market crash.

 During wage bargaining in 1986 and 1987, employers started to bargain harder.
 Lock-outs were not uncommon; the most spectacular occurred at a pulp and paper mill owned by Fletcher Challenge and led to changes to work practices and a no-strike commitment from the union.
 Later settlements drew further concessions from unions, including below-inflation wage increases, and an effective real wage cut.
 There was a structural change in the economy from industry to services, which, along with the arrival of trans-Tasman retail chains and an increasingly cosmopolitan hospitality industry, led to a new ‘café culture’ enjoyed by more affluent New Zealanders.
 Some argue that for the rest of the population, Rogernomics failed to deliver the higher standard of living promised by its advocates.

 Over 15 years, New Zealand's economy and social capital faced serious problems: the proliferation of food banks increased dramatically to an estimated 365 in 1994; the number of New Zealanders estimated to be living in poverty grew by at least 35% between 1989 and 1992 while child poverty doubled from 14% in 1982 to 29% in 1994.
 Those on low incomes failed to return to the 1984 standard of living until 1996; the lowest 30% did not recover their own 1980s living standards for twenty years.
 The health of the New Zealand population was also especially hard-hit, leading to a significant deterioration in health standards among working and middle-class people.
 In addition, many of the promised economic benefits of the experiment never materialised.
 Between 1985 and 1992, New Zealand's economy grew by 4.7% during the same period in which the average OECD nation grew by 28.2%.
 From 1984 to 1993 inflation averaged 9% per year and New Zealand's credit rating dropped twice.
 Between 1986 and 1992, the unemployment rate rose from 3.6% to 11%.

-Rogernomics, however, has been credited with a number of other positive impacts on the New Zealand economy: inflation, which had reached a high of 17.15% in 1980, has been in single digits every year since the end of Douglas' tenure as finance minister; and income tax rates were halved, while gross national income per capita almost doubled, from $6,950 USD in 1984 to $13,640 USD in 1990.
+Rogernomics, however, has been credited with a number of other positive impacts on the New Zealand economy: inflation, which had reached a high of 17.15% in 1980, has been in single digits every year since the end of Douglas' tenure as finance minister; and income tax rates were halved, while gross national income per capita almost doubled, from US$6,950 in 1984 to US$13,640 in 1990.
 Other supporters of Rogernomics have argued that many statistics do not take into account the improvements in consumer goods it brought, transforming New Zealand from a country where permits were needed to buy overseas magazines, and where prices were high and choice was limited, into a country with a range of consumer goods available similar to those enjoyed by other western democracies.
 Douglas himself has claimed that the unwillingness of subsequent governments to alter any of his reforms is a testament to their quality.